jancubillan/ansible-awx-zimbra-multi/README.md

 ------------

 1) Must be a fresh CentOS 8 minimal installation
-2) Ansible control node must have the "netaddr" Python module installed
+2) Ansible AWX node must have the "netaddr" Python module installed

 Role Variables
 --------------